 There is a chance one or both sets of prongs have somehow broken.
 If this is the case, start shopping for a new cover.
 Otherwise, make sure the prongs are in good condition.
 If your fan is older, use a rag to wipe it down.

-That is all you do.
+That is all you have to do.
 Three easy steps to get the sag out.
-Now put away the ladder, step back and admire your handiwork; and avoid the mirrors.
+Now put away the ladder, step back, and admire your handiwork.
+Be sure to avoid the mirrors.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.